Skip to Main Content Page Title

 7. Highlight any essential readings using the drop-down options under 'Importance not set'.

-• Items marked 'Essential' or 'Seminar reading' must be available digitally - the Library will check whether this is possible and alert you if it is not.
+• Items marked 'Essential' or 'Seminar reading' must be available digitally.
+For books/chapters, when you request a review the Library will check whether this is possible and alert you if it is not.

 • Items marked 'Preparatory reading' or 'Importance not set' are deemed to be background reading and the Library will provide a print or online copy.